Caring for your silver is easier than you may think. For most of your silver, the simple solution is to use it!

 ONEIDA COMMUNITY, Ltd., Oneida, N.Y.

 Dishwashers are not good for silver.
 Granular detergent is too abrasive for silver (and older gilded porcelain).
 Chlorine can damage the surface of the silver over time and give it a yellowish hue.
-Heat is damaging to knives.
+Heat is harmful to knives.
 At worst, antique knife handles can split into pieces.
 Many handles become loose and some part from the blade.
 Most modern knife handles are made to be dishwasher safe, old ones (before 1970) should NEVER go in the dishwasher.
 (And obviously, the same for carbon steel blades.)

 If you must use the dishwasher, there are a few safeguards you should consider.
 First, use a non-acidic liquid detergent.
 Second, keep silver and stainless separate – they can permanently stain each other.
 Third, use a gentle cycle.
 Last, hand dry your silver.
 This will keep chlorine and other chemical residues from baking onto your silver and damaging the surface.